-"RESOLVED THAT pursuant to the provision of section 143(8), Rules made there under and other applicable provisions if any of the Companies Act, 2013 (Act.) as amended from time to time, the Board of Directors be and is hereby authorized to appoint branch auditors of the any branch office of the company, whether existing or which may be opened/acquired hereafter, in consultation with the Company's auditors, any person(s) qualified to act as branch auditor within the provision of section 143(8) of the Act and to fixed their remuneration.
+"RESOLVED THAT pursuant to the provision of section 143(8), Rules made there under and other applicable provisions if any of the Companies Act, 2013 (Act.) as amended from time to time, the Board of Directors be and is hereby authorized to appoint branch auditors of the any branch office of the company, whether existing or which may be opened/acquired hereafter, in consultation with the Company's auditors, any person(s) qualified to act as branch auditor within the provision of section 143(8) of the Act and to fixed their remuneration".

-RESOLVED FURTHER THAT for the purpose of giving effect to this resolution, the Board of Directors of the Company be and is hereby authorized to finalize, settle an execute such documents/deeds/writings/papers and agreements as may be required and to take all necessary steps and actions in this regard in order to comply with all the legal and actions in this regard in order to comply with all the legal and procedural formalities and further to authorize any of its committee(s)/director(s) or any officer(s) of the Company to do all such acts, deeds or things as it may in its absolute discretion deem necessary proper and fit."
+RESOLVED FURTHER THAT for the purpose of giving effect to this resolution, the Board of Directors of the Company be and is hereby authorized to finalize, settle an execute such documents/ deeds/writings/papers and agreements as may be required and to take all necessary steps and actions in this regard in order to comply with all the legal and procedural formalities and further to authorize any of its committee(s)/director(s) or any officer(s) of the Company to do all such acts, deeds or things as it may in its absolute discretion deem necessary proper and fit."